MICA-MNI/ENIGMA/docs/index.rst

 Development and getting involved ⚙️
 -------------------------------------------
-Should you have any problems, questions, or suggestions about the **ENIGMA TOOLBOX**, please do not hesitate to post them to our Github `issues <https://github.com/MICA-MNI/ENIGMA/issues>`_!
+Should you have any problems, questions, or suggestions about the **ENIGMA TOOLBOX**, please do not hesitate to post them to our `mailing list <https://groups.google.com/g/enigma-toolbox>`_!
 Or are you interested in collaborating or sharing your ENIGMA-related codes/tools? `Noice <https://www.urbandictionary.com/define.php?term=noice>`_!
 Make sure you familiarize yourself with our `contributing guidelines <https://github.com/MICA-MNI/ENIGMA/blob/master/CONTRIBUTING.md>`_ first and then discuss your ideas on our Github `issues <https://github.com/MICA-MNI/ENIGMA/issues>`_ and